ABDULSABOOR1995/Credit-Cart-Fraud-Detection--Kaggle-Project-/README.md

 <a id='h6'></a>
 ### 6. Model Selection:
-From the past experience, I became to know that in Classification Algorithms, the best algorithms in terms of efficiency and accuracy are <b>Random Forest </b>and <b> XG Boost</b>, so I used both of them to make a model and then selected the better one from both of them.
+From the experience, I became to know that in Classification Algorithms, the best algorithms in terms of efficiency and accuracy are <b>Random Forest </b>and <b> XG Boost</b>, so I used both of them to make a model and then selected the better one from both of them.

 <a id='h6.1'></a>
 #### 6.1.
 Random Forest Model:
-Now I'm able to make ML model for classification purpose.
-First of all, I have choose <b> Random Forest</b> model.
+Now I'm able to make the ML model for classification purposes.
+First of all, I have chosen the Random Forest model.
 It is best supervised learning algorithm.
 It is considered as a highly accurate and robust method because of the number of decision trees participating in the process.
 So the process of creating model and training and testing model is given below:

-First I applied <b> Grid Search</b> on Random Forest to find best hyperparametrs.
+First I applied <b>Grid Search</b> on Random Forest to find the best hyperparameters.

 <br><br><br>
 ![Screenshot_71](https://user-images.githubusercontent.com/46135898/68549143-c048a780-0416-11ea-87d0-17729076561e.png)
 <br><br><br>

-After finding best hyperparametrs, I applied cross validation on Random forsest to find <b> average accuray score, f1-score, roc-auc score and log-loss</b>.
+After finding the best hyperparameters, I applied cross-validation on the Random forest to find <b>average accuracy score, f1-score, roc-auc score, and log-loss</b>.

 <br><br><br>
 ![Screenshot_72](https://user-images.githubusercontent.com/46135898/68549144-c0e13e00-0416-11ea-95d6-9373f83b5809.png)
 <br><br><br>

-Then I extracted features and made subset of best features by finding feature importance from random forest algo.
+Then I extracted features and made a subset of best features by finding feature importance from random forest algo.

 <br><br><br>
 ![Screenshot_73](https://user-images.githubusercontent.com/46135898/68549145-c2126b00-0416-11ea-8091-3424d496a37e.png)